tim-shand/www-tshand-com/README.md

 This is my chosen deployment method due to the following:

-- Azure: Familiar with platform already.
+- **Azure:**
+  - Existing knowledge and experience with the cloud service provider.
+  - Free tier offering for Static Web Apps.
+  - Built-in integration options for Github.
+- **IaC:**
-- IaC: Bicep for resource provisioning (Azure native).
+  - Bicep for cloud resource provisioning.
+  - Domain-specific language (DSL) for Azure.
+  - Azure native langugage with excellent support for new features.
+- **Hugo:**
-- Hugo: Quick and easy to setup and run.
+  - Quick and easy to setup and run.
   - Uses Markdown for blog posts.
   - Can host in Azure Static Web Apps for free.